-Have your eyes tested every 2 years.
-Older adults and people with diabetes need to get eye exams more often.
+Have your eyes tested (examined) every 2 years.
+Older adults and people with diabetes need to get eye exams every year.

 Regular eye exams help your doctor find eye problems early, when they may be easier to treat.
 The doctor will also do tests to make sure you are seeing as clearly as possible.